mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 #### RUNNING A HEIST

-Heists are a cross between a nerve–wracking surgical opera- tion and a dungeon crawl.
-They may require a lot more prepa- ration by the Referee than most encounters but they also chal- lenge the players to think creatively and use all the skills and resources at their disposal.
+Heists are a cross between a nerve–wracking surgical opera-tion and a dungeon crawl.
+They may require a lot more prepa-ration by the Referee than most encounters but they also chal-lenge the players to think creatively and use all the skills and resources at their disposal.
 A heist can appear challenging,

 ###### IINTRUSIONNTRUSION